 Our friends are awesome, aren’t they?!
 No matter what, they always seem to have our backs.
 And that’s the same when it comes to the good bacteria in our guts.
-These friendly bacteria, better known as ‘probiotics’, are found naturally in fermented foods such as yoghurt, kefir and miso.
-In the UK we know these as friendly bacteria.
-These supplements (both pills and powders) are also ubiquitous in health food stores as more and more of us wake up to their potential benefits.
-Indeed, the market for probiotics is exploding; annual global sales of probiotic supplements was estimated at $3.7 billion in 2016 and is expected to be worth $17.4 billion by 2027 (Harvard Health 2017).
+These friendly bacteria, better known as ‘probiotics’, are found naturally in fermented foods such as yoghurt, miso, kefir and kombucha.
+Gut Health brands including The GUTsy Captain state that the friendly bacteria found in these fermented foods can be beneficial to support healthy digestion.
+The market for probiotics is exploding; annual global sales of probiotic supplements was estimated at $3.7 billion in 2016 and is expected to be worth $17.4 billion by 2027 (Harvard Health 2017).

 Our guts are home to a range of bacteria.
 Whilst most of us worry about the potentially harmful ones, we don’t do enough for the good guys .
 These are true superheroes, helping improve gut immune function and prevent infection (Sizer and Whitney 2017).
 When we’re healthy, friendly bacteria vastly outnumber unfriendly ones and literally create a barrier against them.

 After a course of antibiotics, good bacteria can also help re-establish a healthy gut.
 Antibiotics indiscriminately kill off bacteria, meaning our good bacteria suffer in addition to the bad bacteria antibiotics are prescribed to treat.
 This can lead to gas, cramping or diarrhoea.
 A diet rich in probiotics can minimise these effects and return our gut to a normal, healthy state (Sizer and Whitney 2017).